21 Types of Insects in the Amazon Rainforest

 This particular species of butterfly is one of the types of insects in the Amazon rainforest.

-Its wings have patterns with large eyespots that are reminiscent of the eyes of an owl.
+Its wings have patterns with large eyespots reminiscent of an owl’s eyes.

 The Brazilian owl butterfly is one of the insects found in the Amazon jungle.
-Its wingspan can range from 2.5 to 8 inches (65 to 200 mm).
+Its wingspan ranges from 2.5 to 8 inches (65 to 200 mm).

 This butterfly is most active in the evening and will frequently only fly a few meters at a time to avoid being captured by birds that could try to eat it.